 You have the ability to understand, demonstrate and learn more nuanced concepts without detailed explanation.

-You have experience with and can differentiate various jukin’ idioms including struttin’, slow drag, Piedmont, Chicago triple, Texas shuffle, etc. These classes will move at a faster pace.
+You have experience with and can differentiate various jukin’ idioms including struttin’, slow drag, Piedmont, Chicago triple, Texas shuffle, etc. These classes will move at a faster pace, and will dive deeper.
+Fundamental knowledge of idiom is expected, and instructors reserve the right to suggest students that aren't a fit.